zvjaceslavs/intshare/Applications/NTP/template_chrony_accuracy/5.4/README.md

 # App Chrony Service

-## Description

-## Overview This template will parse the various types of data from the acquisition result of chronyc tracking command.
-This allows you to detect the change of the time of displacement and Stratum by chrony.

 ## Overview

 This template will parse the various types of data from the acquisition result of chronyc tracking command.